popsa-hq/aws-securityhub-reviewer/README.md

-# AWS Security Hub Findings Counter
+# AWS Security Hub Reviewer

 This repository contains a Makefile that automates counting the number of AWS Security Hub findings that match a certain standard.
 It uses the AWS CLI, jq, and awsume.